AWS-Samples-GenAI-FSI/peer-bank-analytics/README.md

 9. Capital One
 10. TD Bank

+*Note: This project currently focuses on the top 10 US banks by assets, but can be easily customized to include any FDIC-insured institution based on individual bank's peer analysis requirements.*

 ## Banking Metrics
 - **ROA** - Return on Assets: Net income as % of average assets
 - **ROE** - Return on Equity: Net income as % of average equity